Documentation

 1. Save your files.

 2. Link the theme to a Development workspace.
-You will be able to access and see your new page live through your workspace, using the following format: {workspaceName}--{accountName}.myvtex.com/{pathName}.
+You'll be able to access and see your new page live through your workspace using the following format: {workspaceName}--{accountName}.myvtex.com/{pathName}.

-If you prefer to set the new page path using account admin, you must first must release your changes regarding template creation and install the new version of your Store Theme in a production workspace.
+To set the new page path using VTEX Admin, you must first release the changes you made to create the template and install the new version of your Store Theme in a production workspace.

-Once your changes are set up in a Production workspace, you will be able to use the admin's CMS to create the page's path:
+Once your changes are set up in a production workspace, you can use the CMS in the Admin to create the page path:

-3. Choose the desired URL and any created template.
-For instance, the About Us page template previously created:
+3. Choose the desired URL and one of the templates you created, such as the About Us page template previously created.

-Notice that a template only sets the page layout, hence any new template becomes available to be set on any page that accepts templates of the same type as the page itself.
+A template only defines the page layout.
+Therefore, you can apply any new template to any page that accepts templates of the same type.

-When editing any content using the CMS section, it's always good to make your changes in a production workspace.
-Therefore, make sure you are not creating your new custom page in the store's master workspace.
+When editing any content using the CMS section, When editing content in the CMS, we recommend making your changes in a production workspace.
+Make sure you do not create your new custom page in the store's master workspace.

 Contributors